 Hospice care provides medical services, emotional support, and spiritual resources for people who are in the last stages of a serious illness.
-Some people think that starting hospice is a last resort, that it means they’re giving up on life, but hospice is simply a type of care that focuses on the quality of your life instead of continuing on with treatment to prolong your life.
+Some people think that starting hospice is a last resort, that it means they’re giving up on life, but hospice is simply a type of care that focuses on quality of life and comfort measures rather than curative treatment.
 A core principle of our hospice care is to respect the wishes of our patients and their family at all times.
-This includes, of course, respecting patients’ wishes about how and where they want to transition through life’s changes.
+This includes respecting patients’ wishes about how and where they want to transition through life’s changes.

-Our hospice care is provided in our patient’s home, assisted living facility, nursing home, or within our comfortable 10 bedroom assisted living facility, Olivia White Hospice Home.
+Our hospice care is provided in our patient’s residential home, assisted living facility, nursing home, or within our comfortable assisted living facilities, Olivia White Hospice Home and Forest House.

 Hospice services are available to patients of any age, religion, race, or illness.
 We provide care regardless of financial standing, although Hospice care is covered under Medicare, Medicaid, most private insurance plans, HMOs, and other managed care organizations.